linux-mobile-broadband/libqmi/README.md

 ## License

 * `libmbim-glib` library is released under the LGPL-2.1-or-later license.
-* `mbimcli` tool is released under the GPL-2.0-or-later license.
+* `mbimcli` and `mbim-network` tools are released under the GPL-2.0-or-later license.

 License texts can be found under the `LICENSES` folder.